rackerlabs/support-how-to/content/general/dfw1-data-center-migration-customer-faq.md

 Contact us in any of the following ways:

--   Create a ticket in the Cloud Control Panel.
+-   Create a ticket in the MyRackspace portal.
 Request in the ticket that it be assigned to the DFW1 Migration ticket queue.
 -   Ask a member of your account team for more information.
 -   Respond to one of the ticket notifications that you will receive before